 So if you dream of becoming one of those super organised people………where do you start?

 You start the night before.

 That’s right.
 You might think this strange but I highly recommend you copy me and start this process with me, the night before.
-It will be so much easier to follow if you do it this way.
+It will be so much easier to follow and create a healthy habit if you do it this way.
 This is the routine to becoming an organised superhero.
 Trust me.

 Step One: Brain Dump

 The first step is to sit down in the evening and write down EVERYTHING you have to do the following day.
 Or just in general.
 Anything that is in your mind as a to-do…..dump it to paper.

 I like to do this before my night has really got started, you know – before you go into chill mode.

 Just before I have whipped my bra off (best feeling ever, right?) and put my “comfies” on, I will sit down with a pen and notebook to get the whirlwind of stuff OUT of my head.